 Services can be accessed on the Infoserv menu under Request for Attendance Officer Support.

-The Student Services Homeless Grant Department provides support and services to students and families that have been identified as homeless based on the McKinney-Vento Homeless Education Assistance Act.
+The Student Services Families in Transition program provides support and services to students and families that have been identified as homeless based on the McKinney-Vento Homeless Education Assistance Act.
+Learn more about the Families in Transition (FIT) Program.